Diphtheria, Tetanus, and Pertussis Vaccine

 What Is the DTaP Vaccine?

-The DTaP vaccine is generally required before starting school.
-The regular immunization schedule is to give the vaccine at:
+The DTaP vaccine is often required before starting school.
+The regular schedule is to give the vaccine at:

-What Are the Risks Associated With the Tetanus Vaccine?
-TOP
+What Are the Risks Associated With the DTaP Vaccine?

-Most people tolerate the tetanus-containing vaccines without any trouble.
-The most common side effects are pain, redness, or swelling at the injection site, mild fever, tiredness, nausea, or vomiting.
-Rarely, a fever of more than 105ºF and seizures may occur.
+Most people will not have any problems with this vaccine.
+The most common side effects are pain, redness, or swelling at the injection site.
+There may also be mild fever, tiredness, nausea, or vomiting.
+Rarely, a fever of more than 105 degrees Fahrenheit (40.6 degrees Celsius) and seizures may occur.

 Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
-In infants, the medication may weaken the vaccine's effectiveness.
-However, in children at risk for seizures, a fever lowering medication may be important to take.
+In infants, the medicine may weaken the vaccine's effect.
+However, in children at risk for seizures, a fever-lowering medication may be important to take.
 Discuss the risks and benefits of taking acetaminophen with the doctor.

-The vast majority of people should receive their tetanus-containing vaccinations on schedule.
-However, individuals in whom the risks of vaccination outweigh the benefits include those who:
+Most should receive their vaccinations on schedule.
+However, vaccination risks may outweigh the benefits for some such as: